100 Years Ago at Fawcett

 Growth in the Industry

-In 1955 Fawcett finally got the right to reprint hardcovers in paperback, thus the Fawcett Crest imprint was created.
+In 1955 Fawcett finally gained the right to reprint hardcovers in paperback.
+Thus the Fawcett Crest imprint was created just for this reason.

-In 1970 Fawcett Publications bought Popular Library and their catalog of books.
-It was eventually renamed Fawcett Books, although the Fawcett Crest imprint remained.
-CBS Publications ultimately purchased Fawcett Publications in 1977.
+In 1970 Fawcett Publications bought Popular Library and their vast catalog of books.
+Regardless, the Fawcett Crest imprint remained.

 Fawcett was quite successful as a paperback publisher in the 1970s.
 Among the company’s bestsellers were The Rise and Fall of the Third Reich and Mario Puzo’s The Godfather.

-Jennifer Blake was perhaps the most popular romance author in their stable.
-She published Gothics under her real name of Patricia Maxwell, but when she moved to write historical and contemporary romances, she used her pseudonym.
-Her first historical, Love’s Wild Desire, was published under the Popular banner, but the rest of her novels with the company would be published as part of Fawcett books.
+Like many paperback publishers of the time, they leaped into the hot Romance market.
+Jennifer Blake perhaps was the most popular author in their stable.
+She published Gothics under her real name of Patricia Maxwell.
+When she moved to write historical and contemporary romances, she used her most famous pseudonym.
+Blake’s first historical, Love’s Wild Desire, was published under the Popular banner.
+As for the rest of her novels with the company, they were part of the official Fawcett line.

-Authors such as Janet Louise Roberts, Natasha Peters, Fiona Harrowe, Parris Afton Bonds, and Victoria Holt published romance under Fawcett.
+Authors such as Janet Louise Roberts, Natasha Peters, Fiona Harrowe, Parris Afton Bonds, and Victoria Holt were others who achieved success under Fawcett.

 The End of the Road